-*If you stay in between terms you must be 18 or over.
+*If you stay in between terms you must be 18 or over and have approval from our Missions Director prior to staying at camp.
 You will be responsible for your own personal food, transportation, and entertainment as our staff will be on break.
 You will be expected to follow the camp rules even during the break.
 We will have a place for you to sleep and people will be around for emergencies.

 When you sign up to serve at camp we are counting on you to be there.
 Not just us though, our staff, our camper families, and our campers count on people to be there each week.
 Please do not take your commitment lightly.